Here is how to overcome that:

 This usually happens on machines which are configured for a language other than English.
 If this happens, you may manually copy and rename the files to the selected directory.
 We recommend making a directory (folder) named C:\GRAMSLAM and then copying the necessary files into it.
 The files needed are GRAMSLAM.EXE, GRAMSLAM.TXT, GRAMSLAM.HLP, EPOB.ICO, README.TXT, and GRAMSLAM.CNT.
 No other files are needed in any other directory, so a manual uninstall is easy, just remove the directory.
 Please note that the installation program may create a file with the suffix .LOG.
 Keep this file so that the uninstall program will work should you need to uninstall.
 When the program runs, a file named GRAMSLAM.GID is also created.

-If that still does not work, try going into the File Manager or Windows Explorer, and double-click on the GRAMSLAM.HLP file.
+If you cannot get the GRAMSLAM.HLP file to work for you, try going into the Windows Explorer, and double-click on the GRAMSLAM.HLP file.
 If this does not successfully call up the Grammar Slammer help file, then either your WINHELP.EXE program is not working, not present, or in the wrong directory (it should be in your \WINDOWS directory), or your machine for some reason is not compatible.
-You may want to double-check to insure that your files are not corrupted.
+Please note that starting with Windows Vista and Windows 7, Microsoft no longer included the Winhelp file with its installation disk.
+Go to https://support.microsoft.com/en-us/kb/917607 to download the appropriate Winhelp file.
+Microsoft does changes its URLs from time to time, so if this link does not work, do a search for "Winhelp" and your Windows version on the Microsoft web site.
+Kindly let us know so we can update this link.

 If the SETUP program does not work--this may happen on some non-English systems--then copy WINALTER.EXE to any directory you want.
 Many people have some kind of Utility directory like C:\UTIL.
 Copy WINALTER.INI to the \WINDOWS directory.
 You will find most of your *.INI initialization files in this directory.
 Make sure that the file VBRUN300.DLL is in your \WINDOWS\SYSTEMdirectory.
 Chances are, if you have many Windows programs, you probably have this file already.
 If not, it available for free from most bulletin boards, online services, and software and shareware dealers.
 See the Download page on this Web Site for a link to download this program.
 Note that all our download files that need VBRUN files now have them, but you may have downloaded an older file that required it separately.